TianheWu/Assessor360/README.md

 ## :hammer_and_wrench: Usage
 ### Training Assessor360
-- Modify "dataset_name" to choose which datasets you want to tran in config
+- Modify "dataset_name" to choose which datasets you want to train in config
 - Modify training and validation dataset path

 model_name and type_name is the file path for saving checkpoint and log file